 Quarterly ClinicalTrials.gov Training Now Available!
-Space is limited.
-Email firstname.lastname@example.org to reserve your spot for any of the dates below from 1:30pm - 3pm in the Library Collaboration Room:
+Now via Zoom session - registration and password required.
+Email email@example.com to reserve your spot for any of the dates below from 1:30pm - 3pm:

 Unable to make one of these dates?
-Request an on-site training for your group by emailing email@example.com with your request.
+Request a remote training or help session for your group by emailing firstname.lastname@example.org.

 What is ClinicalTrials.gov?